David Ward King: Maitland, Missouri farmer

-Logic suggests that Ward's fate was destined to be much the same.
-However, in Ward's case, his invention enabled him to turn his fate to his immense advantage.
+Ward's situation was similar, but his invention provided him with financial opportunities.
 Family members state that the fact that the travels associated with the promotion of his invention took him away from the farm a lot was not something city-bred Ward considered to be disagreeable.
 In fact, his son David Bryant King had pretty much taken over operation of the farm by the time he reached eighteen.
 Leffler, after many years on his Hancock County farm, was finally able to move back to Springfield to help his father manage the family's considerable real estate holdings during his father's declining years.
 Like his brother, his son Edwin Askam King pretty much took over the operation of Grassland Farm.
 Although separated by distance, the brothers always remained very close, and they constantly worked together on the family's real estate undertakings in Springfield.
 Ironically, in the remarkably parallel lives of these two Springfield-reared farmers, their children were more farm people than they were.

 In what was the King family tradition, David Ward was an implacable warrior against alcoholic beverages and the saloons that sold them.
 Leffler King's wife, Lola Montez King, proudly mentioned in her autobiography that they attended a temperance convention during their honeymoon.

 For his part, David Ward King organized the Prohibition Party in Missouri.
 He often spoke in district school houses on the topic.
 In Holt County, Mrs. King often went him on his crusades to ban the use of alcoholic drinks.
 Many were violently against prohibition and, as a result, against David Ward King as well.
 One time, at Eureka school house, someone went so far as to lodge a fence board between the spokes of the two rear wheels of the Kings' buggy so it would hit Ward in the head when he started out.
 As a result, he had to carefully inspect his buggy, before starting home after these temperance meetings.
 David Ward left the party later, because he felt prohibition alone was not enough for their platform, but he remained a staunch prohibitionist all his life.